blimmer/1up-git-skills-talk/README.md

 This is a revamped version of a talk I gave in 2015.
 If you want to view that talk, please check out the [v1 branch](https://github.com/blimmer/1up-git-skills-talk/tree/v1).

+The first version walks through a lot more of the specifics of local rebasing and squashing.
+If you don't use GitHub, or want to dive deeper on how to squash / rebase locally, check it out.

 ## Contributing
 Found a problem in the slides?
 Please open a PR or issue!